-I remember, when I was a kid, I used to run off to the mountains every time I had the chance.
-I grew up in the Peachtree Hills neighborhood of Atlanta, just down the road from Buckhead (the center of the Universe), in a smallish two-bedroom apartment, with my mother and younger brother.
+Back when I was younger, I used to run off to the mountains every time I got the chance.
+I grew up in the Peachtree Hills neighborhood of Atlanta, just down the road from Buckhead (the center of the Universe), in a smallish two-bedroom apartment, with my mother, younger brother and a variety of dogs and cats and other furry friends.
 It wasn’t a bad place to grow up… it was safe, and I had plenty of friends who lived within walking distance.
-But I sometimes felt just a tad cramped for space… just a little overwhelmed by all the people and stuff around me.
+But I sometimes felt just a tad cramped for space… a little overwhelmed by all the people and stuff around me.
 Maybe some of y’all know how that feels.
 In any case, from the time I got my driver’s license at age sixteen, when Saturday morning rolled around… boom, I was gone.
 Alone or in the company of friends, the mountains would beckon, and off I’d go.
 I’d head north on Roswell Road (which was U.S. Highway 19) in Atlanta through Sandy Springs, and after I crossed over I-285, all of the traffic would kind of melt away, and it was smooth sailing through what were then the fledgling communities of Roswell and Alpharetta, and on to Dawsonville and Dahlonega.
 Ah, Dahlonega and the Smith House… lots of good memories there.

 After Balancing Rock, the trail gets pretty steep.
 There are stone steps to climb… rock falls to traverse… switchbacks to navigate… and the trail just seems to keep going up, up, up.
 “Daddy, are we there yet?”
 My own kids knew better that to ask this question on a road trip, but I let them ask it when we hiked up Blood Mountain.
 I sometimes felt the same way: how long can the trail keep going up?
 But my answer to them was always the same: “Just a little farther… you’ll know you’re close when you see the sky at the top of the trail in front of you.”